 HISE Docs

-A HISE Module is a basic Audio-DSP building block of HISE.
+An Audio Module is a basic building block of HISE.
 You can stitch them together to create your instrument/plugin.
 They come in four different base types:

 Fold/Collapse > Processor ID > Bypass Button > and an X to delete it.